-Why Pre-Settlement Advances (AKA Lawsuit Loans) can be Expensive
+Why Pre-Settlement Advances (Lawsuit Loans) can be Expensive

-Why Pre-settlement Advances (AKA Lawsuit Loans) can be Expensive
+Why Pre-settlement Advances (Lawsuit Loans) can be Expensive

 A pre-settlement advance is a non-recourse type of advance, which means that if you don’t win your case, you don’t owe back the funding company.
 When a funding company looks at your case they cannot determine with certainty that your case will be successful.